Enegnei/This-Month-In-Bitcoin-Privacy/_posts/where-data-flows/Zap-Solutions-Strike.md

 Another [class action complaint](https://www.courtlistener.com/recap/gov.uscourts.cand.362606/gov.uscourts.cand.362606.1.0.pdf), filed on July 17th by [Tostrud Law Group](http://tostrudlaw.com/) and [Glancy Prongay & Murray LLP](https://www.glancylaw.com/) on behalf of four plaintiffs who were customers of Venmo, makes very similar allegations.

 > Any consent that Plaid claims to have obtained from Plaintiffs and Class Members is further called into question by the fact that most consumers do not recognize  that Plaid is an entity distinct from the Participating App that they are using, or even — as Plaid boasts — that Plaid exists at all.
 Co-Founder Hockey has said in interviews that “most people will never know we exist.”[<sup>21</sup>](http://www.alumni.emory.edu/emorywire/issues/2013/august/of_interest/story_1/index.html) Perret has stated, “we don’t need every consumer to know what Plaid is.”[<sup>22</sup>](https://www.saastr.com/build-a-platform-ecosystem/) One of Plaid’s investors at Goldman Sachs Investment Partners told CNBC, “Plaid has quietly created a very big infrastructure without the consumer knowing that they’re powering it.”[<sup>23</sup>](https://www.cnbc.com/2018/10/04/meetthe-startup-that-powers-venmo-robinhood-and-other-big-apps.html)

+## Conclusion

+It is apparent that there is a striking dissonance between the app's marketing and presentation versus their actual terms of service, privacy policy, and partnerships.
+The term "KYC-lite" is applied to services which collect very little personally identifying information (PII), and particularly PII that could plausibly be non-identifying or even spoofted.
+While the app has thresholds to determine how much PII is required, the "lite" nature of the default setting functions only because a trusted third party utilizes external sources of identity information in the background, which the user is probably not aware of.
+Furthermore, going forward, given the controversial nature of Plaid, I would expect that their involvement and capacity for data collection to be transparently disclosed in the privacy policy.